Precise Quantum Chemistry calculations with few Slater Determinants: Discussion

 \section{Discussion}

-We have introduced a deterministic algorithm for the variational optimization of a sum of nonorthogonal SDs with favorable $\mathcal O(\norb^4)$ scaling with the basis set size.
-Our results show that it is possible to achieve chemical accuracy with respect to full-CI and DMRG calculations in the correlation-consistent double-zeta basis with just a few hundred determinants, and to consistently obtain variational energies lower than coupled-cluster CCSD(T) methods.
+The main fundamental result of our work is to show that a sum of non-orthogonal Slater determinants provides a compact representation of the ground-state wave function of small-size molecules.
+From a computational point of view, we have numerically determined that the variational optimization of the energy of SDs achieves results comparable to state-of-the-art techniques, with a favorable scaling.
+This was obtained with a deterministic algorithm for the variational optimization we introduce in this work, EIDOS, based on the partial-but-exact optimization of the variational ansatz when viewed as a function of one orbital per determinant, and efficient tensor contractions.
+Our results show that it is possible to achieve chemical accuracy with respect to full-CI and DMRG calculations in the correlation-consistent double-zeta basis with just a few hundred determinants, and to consistently obtain variational energies lower than coupled-cluster CCSD(T) methods, with only a $\mathcal O(\norb^4)$ scaling with the basis set size $\norb$.
 We have further demonstrated that the SD ansatz can be highly accurate for large basis-set sizes when compared to FCI for small molecules, and that we are able to accurately capture the strong correlations occurring at bond breaking of N\textsubscript{2}.
-In addition, we have shown that only a relatively small number of SDs are needed to recover the expected symmetry-eigenstates of the O\textsubscript{2} molecule.
+The scaling of the energy error with the number of determinants is closely related to the bond order of the molecule, as expected from chemical intuition.
+In addition, we have shown that only a small number of SDs are needed to recover the expected symmetry-eigenstates of the O\textsubscript{2} molecule.